 What is affiliate marketing?

-Quite simply, affiliate marketing is the process of earning commissions for marketing another persons or companies products.
+Quite simply, affiliate marketing is the process of earning commissions by marketing another person or companies products.
 There are hundreds of affiliate programs available for individuals to promote and start earning.
 If you are interested in getting involved in affiliate marketing in South Africa you need to choose an affiliate program that will allow you to market products or services that appeal to the South African community.
 I have had great success with affiliate.co.za, and to get started I recommend that you try these guys out first.

 What do you need to get started?